nlqm/nlqm-intern-repo/5. React fundamentals/react_fundamentals.md

 Working with Lists & User Input #25
 📌 What are some common issues when working with lists in React?
 Sometimes the function that I created to update in the list did not work because I forgot to assign the method in the button.
 I also need to recheck the React component page because I did not remember the syntax of React.

+Navigation with React Router #22
+📌 What are the advantages of client-side routing?
+It provides faster navigation such as reloading the changing components instead of refreshing the whole page, less server load, and better user experience with fewer disruptions.
+However, it is great for single page applications comparing to multiple-page app.